Linda Hardy MSc. Counsellor + CBT in the City Centre. Reg. member of BACP.

 - counselling for low self esteem

 - counselling for stress

-It is important that you feel safe and comfortable with your counsellor, and I do not charge anything for the first session.
+It is important that you feel safe and comfortable with your counsellor, and I offer my first session at half price (£20).
 This can enable you to meet me to ask any questions you may have; and then take time to decide if I am the right person to help you.

 Sessions are £40 thereafter, and each session is 50 minutes in duration.